 According to the research I did, some experts will tell you to remove them at all costs.
 Others will tell you that having stop words in your URL isn’t that critical, and that stop words are ignored by search engines because they are sophisticated enough to know what they are.

 The recommendation of some experts is to remove them if the URL still makes sense without them.
 For one thing, removing them will make your URL shorter and that’s a good thing.
 If you think the stop word is need for the URL to make sense, then leave it in.

 Step 11 ~ Check for Duplicate URLs

-Every single post on your blog should a different and distinct URL, even if the content is similar.
-Yoast will catch this for you as you write your headline, slug and meta descriptions.
+Every single post on your blog should have a different and distinct URL, even if the content is similar.
+Yoast will catch this for you as you write your headline, slug, and meta descriptions.

 For example, if I’m writing a post on fall tablescapes (which I recently did), my URL might look like this: